grro/pi_lightsensor_webthing/README.md

 This project provides a [webthing API](https://iot.mozilla.org/wot/) to a digital light sensor such as [BH1750](https://learn.adafruit.com/adafruit-bh1750-ambient-light-sensor).
 Please consider to [activate I2C](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-4-gpio-setup/configuring-i2c) on raspberry pi.

-The pi_lightsensor_webthing package exposes an http webthing endpoint which supports measuring the intensity of ambient light via http.
+The pi_lightsensor_webthing package exposes a http webthing endpoint which supports measuring the intensity of ambient light via http.
 E.g.
 ```
 # webthing has been started on host 192.168.0.23